matt2403350/ml2008_p2_20/README.md

 # ml2008
 INF2008 Machine Learning Project on Country Classification

-# Scripts for Image Classification using Convolutional Neural Networks
+# Scripts for Image Classification using CNN as feature extractor and classical machine learning models for classification.

 1. dataset.py:
 Script for creating a dataset from the images in the dataset folder.
 The dataset is saved as a pickle file.